MottaStefano/GISTnet-MD/docs/pymol_generator_guide.md

 │
 └── global_view_xai.pml              <-- THE MASTER SCRIPT (Double click or run this in PyMOL).
 ```

+### Understanding the Multi-Class Outputs
+The Global Level (`global_*`): These files aggregate the absolute importance values across all simulated states.
+This gives you an immediate bird's-eye view of where the network focused its attention globally during the cross-validation.

+The Class-Specific Subfolders (`Val_WT/`, `Val_L99A/`, etc.): The script automatically detects your data classes and splits the results into dedicated subdirectories.
+Inside these, the saliency scores and edges are isolated and recalculated only for the frames belonging to that specific class.

 ### How to visualize the results
 You only need to open PyMOL and run the Master Script: `@pymol_global_viz/global_view_xai.pml`